wfdb/wfdb.github.io/index.md

 ## History

-The original WFDB Software Package written in C, along with a set of new file specifications, was created by George B. Moody in 1989.
+The original WFDB Software Package, written in C, along with a set of new file specifications, was created by George B. Moody in 1989.

-While working at the [Lab for Computational Physiology](https://lcp.mit.edu/) in the Harvard-MIT Division of Health Sciences and Technology, George also created [PhysioNet](http://physionet.org), a platform that hosts many WFDB-related databases, software packages, and resources.
+While working at the [Lab for Computational Physiology](https://lcp.mit.edu/) (LCP) in the Harvard-MIT Division of Health Sciences and Technology, George also created [PhysioNet](http://physionet.org), a platform that hosts many WFDB-related databases, software packages, and resources.

 As the preferred programming tools of the scientific industry evolved over time, members of the LCP created more [WFDB software packages](#software-packages) to faciliate more effective research and usage.